CMLL 61st Anniversary Show

 The CMLL 61st Anniversary Show (61.
-Aniversario de CMLL) was a professional wrestling major show event produced by Consejo Mundial de Lucha Libre (CMLL) that took place on September 30, 1994 in Arena México, Mexico City, Mexico.
-The event commemorated the 61st anniversary of CMLL, the oldest professional wrestling promotion in the world.
+Aniversario de CMLL) was a pair of major professional wrestling events produced by Consejo Mundial de Lucha Libre (CMLL) that took place on September 23 and September 30, 1994 in Arena México, Mexico City, Mexico.
+The events commemorated the 61st anniversary of CMLL, the oldest professional wrestling promotion in the world.
 The Anniversary show is CMLL's biggest show of the year, their Super Bowl event.
 The CMLL Anniversary Show series is the longest-running annual professional wrestling show, starting in 1934.

-The show consisted of five matches, with the main event being a Lucha de Apuestas, hair vs. hair match, between Ricky Santana and El Texano.
+The shows consisted of six and five matches respectively, with the ultimate main event being a Lucha de Apuestas, hair vs. hair match, between Ricky Santana and El Texano.
 Santana won the match, two falls to one, and thus El Texano had his hair shaved off.
-The show featured an additional Lucha de Apuesta between Silver King and Scorpio Sr., where Silver King was victorious and Scorpio Sr. was left bald.
-The show also featured a Six-man tag team match and two tag team matches.
+The shows featured additional Lucha de Apuestas between Silver King and Scorpio Sr. - where Silver King was victorious and Scorpio Sr. was left bald - and Negro Casas and Mocho Cota - won by Casas.
+The shows also featured multiple Six-man and tag team matches.